Legislature(2021 - 2022)BARNES 124

 3:19:09 PM

-John Hakala, Director, Alaska Office of Apprenticeship, U.S.
+JOHN HAKALA, Director, Alaska Office of Apprenticeship, U.S.

-Department of Labor, offered a presentation entitled
+Department of Labor, offered a presentation, titled

 "Apprenticeship for High School Students Providing a Foundation